 2. Diversified portfolio

-As more people come to know about cryptocurrencies, investors are turning to it as a new asset class besides their usual stocks, bonds, and funds.
+As more people come to know about cryptocurrencies, investors are also turning to it as a new asset class besides the usual stocks, bonds, and funds.

 3. Low transaction fees